The Poor Lab's Guide 2023-2024

 Successful Strategies and Specific Applications of the Regulations

-The Poor Lab's Guide is a plain-language discussion of the rules, requirements and regulations that govern medical laboratories, with a focus on US medical laboratories.
+Summoning that spirit, Dr. Sharon S. Ehmeyer has written The Poor Lab's Guide to the Regulations, a plain-language discussion of the rules, requirements and regulations that govern medical laboratories, with a focus on US medical laboratories.

 Achieving and maintaining compliance isn't an easy task.
 But with the new Poor Lab's Guide, getting the right advice is very easy.